 - Don't change the subject if the deceased naturally comes up in conversation.
 The bereaved person needs to know that their loved one hasn't been forgotten.
 Use the name of the deceased in conversation.
 Avoid using words like he or she.

-- Remember, there will be days in the year that will be particularly difficult for the person to bear, such as anniversaries, Christmas, significant occasions and the deceased's birthday.
+- Remember, there will be days in the year that will be particularly difficult for the person to bear, such as anniversaries, Christmas, significant occasions and the birthday of the person who has died.
 Be sensitive to these times and offer your support.